solid-js/typescript-npm-starter/guide/documentation.md

 ### Publishing

-To publish your documentation on GitHub pages (github.io), just add and push files to your public GitHub repo !
+To publish your documentation on GitHub pages (github.io), [release a new version](guide/publishing.md) of your lib.
+The release script will handle this for you and upload new files to github.io if there are any changes.
-<br>Git Hooks will handle the rest for you.

 ### Documentation URL